-"The Chemistry of Truth and the Literature of Dystopia," in Literature, Science, Psychoanalysis, 1830-1970: Essays in Honour of Gillian Beer, ed.
-Helen Small (Oxford University Press, 2003).
+"The Chemistry of Truth and the Literature of Dystopia."
+In Literature, Science, Psychoanalysis, 1830-1970: Essays in Honour of Gillian Beer.
+Edited by Helen Small.
+New York: Oxford University Press, 2003.

-"A Calculus of Suffering: Ada Lovelace and the Corporeal Constraints on Women's Knowledge in Early Victorian England", in Christopher Lawrence and Stephen Shapin, eds., Science Incarnate: The Physical Presentation of Intellectual Selves (Chicago: University of Chicago Press, 1997).
+"A Calculus of Suffering: Ada Lovelace and the Corporeal Constraints on Women's Knowledge in Early Victorian England."
+In Science Incarnate: The Physical Presentation of Intellectual Selves.
+Edited by Christopher Lawrence and Stephen Shapin.
+Chicago: University of Chicago Press, 1997.

-"The Construction of Orthodoxies and Heterodoxies in the Early Victorian life Sciences", B. Lightman (ed.), Victorian Science in Context (University of Chicago Press 1997).
+"The Construction of Orthodoxies and Heterodoxies in the Early Victorian Life Sciences."
+In Victorian Science in Context.
+Edited by B. Lightman.
+Chicago: University of Chicago Press 1997.

-"Compasses All Awry: The Iron Ship and the Ambiguities of Cultural Authority in Victorian England", Victorian Studies (Autumn 1994), pp. 69-98.
+"Compasses All Awry: The Iron Ship and the Ambiguities of Cultural Authority in Victorian England."
+Victorian Studies (Autumn 1994): 69-98.

-"Ethereal Epidemic: Mesmerism and the Introduction of Inhalation Anaesthesia to Early Victorian London," Social History of Medicine 4 (1991), pp. 1-27.
+"Ethereal Epidemic: Mesmerism and the Introduction of Inhalation Anaesthesia to Early Victorian London."
+Social History of Medicine 4 (1991): 1-27.